beamaginelidar/l3cam_ros2/README.md

 ### polarimetric_wide_stream

-The polarimetric_wide_stream is the node that publishes polarimetric or Allied Wide image frames if the polarimetric or the Allied Wide sensor is available.
+The polarimetric_wide_stream is the node that publishes polarimetric or Allied Wide image frames and its detections if the polarimetric or the Allied Wide sensor is available.
 See the [topics](#topics) section for documentation regarding the topics each sensor topic.

 ### rgb_narrow_stream

-The rgb_narrow_stream is the node that publishes RGB or Allied Narrow image frames if the RGB or the Allied Narrow sensor is available.
+The rgb_narrow_stream is the node that publishes RGB or Allied Narrow image frames and its detections if the RGB or the Allied Narrow sensor is available.
 See the [topics](#topics) section for documentation regarding the topics each sensor topic.

 ### thermal_stream

-The thermal_stream is the node that publishes thermal image frames if the thermal sensor is available.
+The thermal_stream is the node that publishes thermal image frames and its detections if the thermal sensor is available.
+See the [topics](#topics) section for documentation regarding the topics each sensor topic.

+### polarimetric_wide_stream_comp

+The polarimetric_wide_stream_comp is the same as [polarimetric_wide_stream](#polarimetric_wide_stream) but using compressed images when possible.

+### rgb_narrow_stream_comp

+The rgb_narrow_stream_comp is the same as [rgb_narrow_stream](#rgb_narrow_stream) but using using compressed images.

+### thermal_stream_comp

+The thermal_stream_comp is the same as [thermal_stream](#thermal_stream) but using using compressed images when possible.

+### lidar_detections_stream

+The lidar_detections_stream is the node that publishes pointcloud detections if the LiDAR sensor is available.
 See the [topics](#topics) section for documentation regarding the topics each sensor topic.

 ### network_configuration